The EEF Grant Application Cycle for School Year 2020-21 is now open.

-Grant applications were accepted through May 17, 2019.
-The EEF Board of Directors meets in June to review applications, and communicate about awarded grants shortly after that.
-Funds will be made available in September 2019 for use across the 2019-2020 School Year.
-Please read the following guidelines carefully, as some requirements have changed.
+May 8, 2020 .
+The EEF Board of Directors will meet in early June to review applications, and will communicate about awarded grants soon thereafter.
+Funds will be made available in September 2020 for use across the 2020-2021 school year.

 –EEF supports educational enrichment programs throughout 4J.

 –EEF aligns its resources to help schools achieve their educational goals.